VPItv

 VPItv (Spanish: Venezolanos por la Información TV; Venezuelans for Information TV) is a US-based Venezuelan online television channel founded by Fabiola Colmenares and Leonardo Trechi.
 The channel is based in Caracas, Venezuela and Miami, Florida, United States.

-In 2017, several of their journalists were subject of attacks, and since 2019 the website and its YouTube channel have been continuously censored in Venezuela by the Nicolás Maduro government.
+In 2017, several of their journalists were subject to attacks, and since 2019 the website and its YouTube channel have been continuously censored in Venezuela by the Nicolás Maduro government.

 History

 VPItv was founded by former Miss Venezuela contestant Fabiola Colmenares and Popular Will politician Leonardo Trechi on 10 October 2015.
 Transmissions began on 6 December 2015 and officially became live on 19 December 2016.
 The YouTube channel was established on 21 December 2015.

 Following the 2015 Venezuelan parliamentary election which the MUD-led opposition won over the PSUV, VPItv (together with VIVOplay and Capitolio TV) started transmissions of the National Assembly From 2010 until January 2016, ANTV was the only television channel authorized to broadcast PSUV-led National Assembly sessions.